Sunwarul/play-with-tailwind-css/README.md

   }

 ```
-Then run this command to initalize with default configurations
+Then run this command to initialize with default configurations
 ```
 npx tailwindcss init

 ```
 `tailwind.config.js` will generated.
 Then create a `css` directory and a css file `css/styles.css` with these commands.

 ```
 mkdir css && cd css
 touch styles.css